bjaraujo/Chat/README.md

 https://cmake.org

 ## Setup
-Run serverS.py on a public server.
+Create a server and run serverS.py.
 You can use something like:
 https://www.virtualmaster.com

+Change proxyIpAddress to point to the new server.

 Run host as:
 Chat.exe --host -n Bob